WakuWakuu/FBAdvent/README.md

 Sprites, animations, artwork, music, and sfx are all made by me.
 All the programming (with the exception of Godot and BulletHellper) was also done by me, using Godot's docs and forums as references.
+None of Dialogic's default GUI assets are used.

 This is my first real project, so the code may be messy and inefficient.
 There are a lot of inconsistencies with variable usage, which should hopefully be fixed in the final release.
 Comments will be added later on.